ColorlessSaber/python-projects/README.md

 <!--ABOUT THE PROJECT -->
 ## About The Project
 The repository contains Tech Academy projects involving the programming langague Python.
+Learned the basics of Python and object-oriented programming.
+Also learn how to use the libraries tkinter and Sqlite, and the framework Django.<br>
-Will fill this repo out as I progress through the bootcamp module.
+I will be filling out the "Projects Under Repo" as I advance through the Bootcamp.
+Please stay tuned for future projects!

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>